 Previous and current research

 The Synchrotron Crystallography Team works in close collaboration with the Structural Biology Group of the European Synchrotron Radiation Facility (ESRF) in the design, construction and operation of macromolecular crystallography (MX) and biological small angle X-ray scattering (bioSAXS) beamlines.
-We are currently responsible for the microfocus MX beamline on ID23-2, the new automated MX service beamline on MASSIF-1/ID30A-1, the new tunable and variable focus MX beamline on ID30B (Figure 1), and the bioSAXS beamline at BM29.
-The team also manages the operation of BM14, which is run in partnership with the ESRF and the Indian government.
+We are currently co-responsible for the microfocus MX beamline on ID23-2, the fully automatic MX beamline on MASSIF-1/ID30A-1, the new tunable and variable focus MX beamline on ID30B (Figure 1), and the bioSAXS beamline at BM29.
 Further information on these facilities can be found on the EMBL Grenoble services webpage.
 In addition, we work in close collaboration with the Diffraction Instrumentation and High-Throughput Crystallisation (HTX) teams on the implementation of new generation sample changers based on a 6-axis robot and in situ plate screening capabilities.
-We also actively contribute to the design and implementation of complex MX and bioSAXS experimental workflows for advanced sample screening and data collection, as well as contributing to the development and expansion of ISPyB, a database for MX and bioSAXS experiments.
+We also actively contribute to the design and implementation of complex MX and bioSAXS experimental workflows for advanced sample screening, data collection and analysis.
+We also contribute to the development of automated control software for MX and bioSAXS experiments.

 Future projects and goals